 “Please,” Shane opens a room door.
 “Miss Marion Huttly.”

 “Will you leave us?”
-Christophe enters, closing the door.
+Christopher enters, closing the door.

 “What’s all this for?” the woman in the dark-blue suit asks.